john-b-edwards/johnedwards/content/blog/aoc_2024_week_three.md

 ### Part Two

-This is where the program got *exceptionally* tricky.
+This is where the problem got *exceptionally* tricky.
 We had to find a value for register "A" that would cause our program to return *itself* (something akin to a [Quine](https://en.wikipedia.org/wiki/Quine_(computing))).

 I first tried brute forcing, starting with my initial value of A and going up.
 I quickly realized that it would be impossible.
-For my actual input, the program I had was 16 digits long, and for a given value of A of length n, the output would typically be around n digits long--so I would need to iterate through roughly all possible 16 digit numbers to brute force my value!
+For my actual input, the program I had was 16 digits long, and for a given value of A of length n, the output would typically be around n digits long--so I would need to iterate through roughly all possible ten-quadrillion digit numbers to brute force my value!

 I tried inspecting my output closer, poking and prodding at how the program worked.
 I realized that for smaller digit numbers, I could get the output to replicate a small part of the program, and as I went up in terms of the number of digits for my input, I could produce more and more of the output.
-I also realized that the value stored in the `A` register was subject to some big changes in value--specifically, it was repeatedly divided by `2^3`, or `8`.
+I also realized that the value stored in the `A` register was subject to some big changes in value--specifically, it was repeatedly divided by `8`.
 Finally, I realized that the program would only terminate when the value of `A` was `0`.
 I set `A` to `1` and my input to `0`.
 From there, I added `1` to my input until I was able to replicate part of the program as my output.
 Once I did that, I multiplied by input by `8`, and repeated searching until I replicated a longer section of the program as my output.
 I did this until the entire output matched the program.

 This wasn't my most elegant solution!
 It ended up working just fine for me and resolved quite quickly (much more quickly than a *raw* brute force search), but I didn't test my solution with other inputs.
 Still, my main takeaway was the importance of poking and prodding at the program to understand it, which was required for me to solve it.